pglet/website/docs/tutorials/powershell.md

 $page.Update()
 ```

-You can update control properties and send the changes again:
+You can update control properties and push the changes again:

 ```powershell
 $txt.Text = "Current date is: $(GetDate)"